-Data centers have become a hot commodity and this phenomenon is expected to keep growing.
+Data centers have become a hot commodity, which is expected to keep growing.
 With Internet Exchanges (IX) and data centers focusing on speed and efficiency, it is necessary for Kansas City data centers to up their game.

-IXs as well as major content providers all share colocation space at data centers, which significantly increases the numbers of companies involved.
+IXs and major content providers share colocation space at data centers, significantly increasing the number of companies involved.

 - Elimination of intermediaries

 - Growth in Data Center Interconnect (DCI) market

 Peering is a Legal Contract

 In the early days of the Internet, many peering agreements were between engineers.

 These usually had text that fits on a single sheet of paper, and sometimes they didn’t have any text at all.